replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 When `rook.minimumNodeCount` is unset or set to a value of 1, the Rook add-on will function as at does today, with a single storageclass - "distributed".

 When set to a value of 2 or more (requires openebs localpv to be present), the rook operator will be installed on single node installs, but no ceph cluster will be created.
-Two storageclasses will be available - "scaling" and "local".
+In the above configuration, two storageclasses will be available - "scaling" and "local".
 The default storage class will be "scaling", and both storage classes will be backed by openebs localpv.

 When the third node is added, a Ceph cluster will be created by the EKCO operator.